-Position Role Safe Routes to School Infrastructure Program Responsible for the overall management, Manager oversight, and direction of Safe Routes to School Program.
+Position Role Safe Routes to School Construction Program Responsible for the overall management, Manager oversight, and direction of Safe Routes to School Program.
 Primary point of contact for Safe Routes to School construction funding, policy, performance reporting, and legislative issues.
 Approves Safe Routes to School project eligibility including project amendments.
-Public Agencies Local public agencies like city, county, tribes, transit districts, ODOT regions (including ODOT area Managers), other road authorities, and school districts (only for the Project Identification Program) are responsible for preparing and submitting applications for their projects and delivering each project according to the awarded grant.

-Safe Routes to School Advisory Committee Responsible for setting program criteria, guiding selection cycles, ranking projects and recommending projects for funding to the Oregon Transportation Commission.
-A subcommittee of the Committee may recommend Rapid Response Grants.
-Oregon Transportation Commission Decision-making body responsible for reviewing recommended projects, making the ultimate decision on which projects to fund and determining recipients of lower cash match requirement.
+1

+Sovereign Nations in Oregon and local public

+agencies like city, county, transit districts, ODOT

+regions (including ODOT area Managers), other

+road authorities, and school districts (only for the

+Project Identification Program) are responsible

+for preparing and submitting applications for

+their projects and delivering each project

+according to the awarded grant.

+Responsible for setting program criteria, guiding

+selection cycles, ranking projects and

+recommending projects for funding to the

+Oregon Transportation Commission.
+A subcommittee of the Committee may recommend

+Rapid Response Grants.

+Decision-making body responsible for reviewing

+recommended projects, making the ultimate

+decision on which projects to fund and

+determining recipients of lower cash match

+requirement.

-Chapter 2: Safe Routes to School Competitive Grants
+Chapter 2: Safe Routes to School Competitive Construction Grants